-Now of course don’t get me wrong, we’re all aware of the amazing sights and museums that Paris has to offer.
-I certainly don’t blame the 32 plus million foreign visitors that come to Paris each year.
+We’re all aware of the amazing sights and museums that Paris has to offer and I don’t blame the 32 million tourists that visit the city of lights each year.

-This City of Lights has so much rich history and culture to share.
-I’ve yet to meet a person who hasn’t heard of the famous landmarks.
-Scattered around the city such as the Eiffel Tower, Arc de Triomphe, The Louvre to name a few.
+Infact I’ve yet to meet anyone who hasn’t heard of the famous landmarks such as the Eiffel Tower, Arc de Triomphe and the Louvre to name a few.

-I’ve only ever visited Paris twice, my first visit was only for 3 days, so of course I crammed in as much ‘popular’ sightseeing spots as possible.
+I’ve only visited Paris twice so far, my first being for 3 days, so of course I crammed in as much sightseeing as possible.

 1. Catacombes de Paris

 Did you know there are over 200 miles of hidden tunnels hidden underground in the city of Paris?

 Mass overflows of graveyards around Paris resulted in the bones and skulls being taken and arranged in these subterranean tunnels which date way back to the 18th century.

 Inside you will see the walls scattered and decorated with skull and bones… eerie.